Chidi2K18/contact-form-task/README.md

 ## Submission

-After completing the task, commit your changes, push them to a fork of this repository and share the link with us.
+After completing the task, commit your changes and push them to a new repository in your GitHub/GitLab/Bitbucket account.
+Please grant access to user `benpolhill` (if set as private) and email us the link to the repository by 10pm on the day prior to your interview.
 Good luck!